CitrineInformatics/gemd-docs/docs/specification/objects.md

 This includes information such as who performed a measurement, the literature source for a process specification, or the purveyor and catalog number for a purchased material.
 This type of information tends to have limited value for modeling and other analysis but is essential for verification and auditing.

-At present the only type of source supported is who performed a task and when they did so.
+At present the two types of source are supported: who performed a task and when they did so; and from where a material was procured

+### Performed Source

 Field name    | Value type | Default | Description
 --------------|------------|---------|-------------